Family Success Center

 With support from Dare to Care Food Bank, St. Vincent de Paul’s Food Pantry opened in July 2014, serving residents in one of Louisville’s poorest neighborhoods.
 Open six hours a week (9am to noon, Tuesdays and Thursdays) and staffed by volunteers, the pantry offers canned goods, proteins, pasta, shelf-stable beverages as well as frozen foods including meat, poultry and fish.
 Fresh produce is also available year-round.
 Each month, the Food Pantry helps more than 375 households, preventing hunger among the elderly and families with young children.

-Formerly permanent supportive housing for families, DePaul Apartments has recently changed focus to provide transitional housing for 12 homeless families.
+DePaul Apartments provides permanent supportive housing for 12 homeless families.
 With guidance from a staff case manager, these resident families work to address specific goals and objectives designed to help them become self-sufficient.

-Ozanam Inn is a men’s homeless shelter with 58 emergency, overnight bunk beds for men who would otherwise be on the streets.
+Ozanam Inn is a men’s homeless shelter with 68 emergency, overnight bunk beds for men who would otherwise be on the streets.
 Staffed 24 hours a day, the shelter offers professional case management to homeless men.
-In partnership with the Veterans Administration, SVDP also offers case management and private rooms to 20 homeless veterans.
-[1034 S. Jackson St.; 502-584-2480, ext.
+In partnership with the Veterans Administration, St. Vincent de Paul Louisville also offers case management and private rooms to 20 homeless veterans.
+[1034 S. Jackson St.; (502) 584-2480, ext.
 241.]

 Tranquil House Apartments